-- Initiating an off-campus site or distance learning
+- Initiating a new off-campus instructional site

 - Altering significantly the educational mission of the institution